Are you ready to go from employee to entrepreneur and build something that’s truly your own?

 Note: Having the appropriate business licence or permit isn’t the same as registering your business with the province.
 It is a different requirement.

-Register the Business in Ontario
+4. Register Your Business in Ontario

 The steps to registering your business will depend on the type of business structure you’ve chosen.
 For example, registering as a sole proprietor or partnership is generally more straightforward than incorporating.